Nerixyz/rewards/README.md

 # Rewards

 This is an application that manages custom Twitch rewards.
+The current instance is hosted at [rewards.nerixyz.de](https://rewards.nerixyz.de/).

 # Web Interface